Isleworth: Geography

-Elevations range from 27 m in the northwest to 4.9 m by the Thames at the opposite extreme OD.
-The boundaries are longstanding, subject to twentieth-century western and southern circonscriptions: Isleworth is east of the town of Hounslow which has more retail and offices, in the borough of that name; west of the River Thames; north of its tributary and the northern confluence of the Crane (before 1998 its southern channel); and south of the crest by the M4 motorway separating the Brent and Crane catchments.
-Half of the River Crane flows into the Thames south of the Ait, and its distributary the Duke of Northumberland's River flows toward its midpoint from the west.
+If deemed to still include Osterley, elevations range from 27 m in the northwest to 4.9 m by the Thames OD.
+The boundaries are longstanding, subject to twentieth-century western and southern circonscriptions: Isleworth is east of the town of Hounslow which has more retail and offices, in the borough of that name; west of the River Thames; north of its tributary and the northernmost confluence of the Crane; and south of the crest by the M4 motorway separating the Brent and Crane catchments.
+Half of the River Crane flows into the Thames south of the Ait, and its newest distributary the Duke of Northumberland's River flows toward the Ait's midpoint.

+Isleworth is on the Heathrow flight path.
+It experiences a high level of airplane noise daily.
+Hundreds of flights per day go over Isleworth.
+Both flight paths 27R and 27L go through Isleworth.
+The average daily noise level at Isleworth station is 61 decibels.

 Politics

-Isleworth is part of the Brentford and Isleworth constituency for elections to the House of Commons of the United Kingdom.
+Isleworth is part of the Brentford and Isleworth constituency for elections to the House of Commons.

-Isleworth is part of the Isleworth ward for elections to Hounslow London Borough Council.
+Isleworth resembles Isleworth ward for elections to its council, Hounslow London Borough Council.